 Mapping the Learning Technology Ecosystem

-The following diagram represents an overview of the learning technologies ecosystem.
+The following diagram represents an overview of the new learning technologies ecosystem.

 In this map, we use two axes:

 1. Horizontal: Understanding Learning Delivery methods

 The horizontal axis maps learning delivery methods.
 Ie: how people are trained, going from Instructor-Led training on the left, to e-learning and informal learning on the right.

 Why is this important?
 Our LMS-centric world has become so infused with the equation “learning technology=online=LMS” that it’s difficult to realize that the reality for L&D professionals is quite different.
 A successful strategy today must go beyond e-learning and integrate different delivery methods: instructor-led training for leadership and highly technical courses, informal learning and microlearning for regular reinforcement.
 Technology should help you do that, yet we rarely hear about all the existing technologies that can help on this front.

 This is why we’ve decided to focus on the “missing” ILT and informal technology ecosystems.

 The vertical axis represents the back-office/front-office focus: we can think of learning technologies as a continuum between training professionals (planning the learning strategy and delivery) and learners (engaging with the content).
 Of course, this relationship goes both ways.